jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 };
 ```

-Perfect!
-We now have a complete tilemap definition with our first sprite.
 Notice how we're using a const definition - this means all this sprite metadata is determined at compile time, making it very efficient.
-The dirt tile sits at pixel coordinates (128, 0) in our 256x320 atlas image.

 ### Connecting the Tilemap to Asset Loading

-Now that we've defined our tilemap and sprites in `tilemap.rs`, we need to connect this to our asset loading system in `assets.rs`. `tilemap.rs` knows *where* each sprite is in our atlas from disk, while `assets.rs` will handle *loading* the atlas and converting these coordinates into actual renderable sprites.
+Now that we've defined our tilemap and sprites in `tilemap.rs`, we need to connect this to our asset loading system in `assets.rs`.

 Let's update the imports in `assets.rs` to bring in our `TILEMAP` definition: